museumcomputernetwork/mcn-2020-git-haiku/index.md

-Dry cheerful cricket
+Lightning -
-visit the ancestral grave
+chirping, keeps the autumn gay
-Over the orchid
+from the kiri tree.